Rishu-Kumari-28/reporish47/README.md

 # reporish47 branch3
-where you learn everythin
+where you learn everything
-it is a project main
+it is a project for everyone